ommahajan0208/Decay_Lab/README.md

 - `Evaluator.evaluate(examples, k)`: runs all examples through the retriever and returns `EvalMetrics` containing Precision@K, Recall@K, MRR@K, and MAP@K.
 - `Evaluator.optimize_weights(examples, k, metric)`: grid-searches over `semantic_alpha` values to find the retriever configuration that maximizes a chosen metric.

+### decay_lab/bandit.py

+Implements the `LinUCBBandit` class and context vector helpers.

+Key components:

+- `LinUCBBandit` - LinUCB-Disjoint algorithm.
+Maintains one `A` matrix and `b` vector per arm.
+All matrix operations are pure Python (Gauss-Jordan inversion, no numpy).
+- `build_context(memory_strength, last_accessed_at, recall_count, created_at, query, now)` - converts raw memory state and query into a normalized 5-element float vector.
+- `FEATURE_NAMES` and `ARM_NAMES` - exported constants used by the dashboard.
+- `persist_path` - optional path to a JSON file for saving and loading arm matrices between server restarts.

 ### decay_lab/tests/test_decay.py

 Unit tests for the core behavior.